-Donald Trump Jr. campaigns for his father in Farmington
+Donald Trump Jr. campaigns for his father

 FARMINGTON – In two speeches delivered in the region today, Donald Trump Jr. told voters that they have the opportunity to change the course of this nation by voting for a candidate who wants to fix a broken federal government.